 Nothing like reality TV to break up a few relationships!
 This year several reality stars called it quits on their longtime relationships, sometimes shocking the viewing public.
 And some PR stunts just didn't pan out.
 Unfortunately many of those meltdowns included plenty of scandal!

-Our favorite reality TV stars can’t get enough of the spotlight during their regularly scheduled time slots, so they take to Twitter to give us an hourly play-by-play of their lives.
+Our favorite reality TV stars cannot get enough of the spotlight during their regularly scheduled time slots, so they take to Twitter to share even more of their daily lives with us.
 And we love them for it!
 Here's a roundup of some of our favorite photos from the Twitterverse this week!
 Enjoy!

 As if her delusions of grandeur aren't troublesome enough already – Farrah Abraham has been named Google's most searched for reality TV star in 2013.